Man shot dead in Minneapolis during standoff with FBI

 Yang was also implicated in throwing a pit bull puppy from a speeding pickup being chased by law enforcement in January.
 Ramsey County sheriff's deputies were chasing suspected carjackers on Interstate 694 when the dog was tossed from a stolen vehicle onto the freeway, according to animal cruelty charges against Gurneau.
 The dog was injured and later put down.

-Agents could see that he was armed with a sawed-off shotgun and he told agents that he had a gun.
-He also said he would shoot agents if they entered his home.
+Agents could see that he was armed with a sawed-off shotgun, and he told agents that he had a gun and would shoot if they entered his home.

-"At one point Yang said he hoped FBI brought 'body bags,'" according to the affidavit.
-Yang claimed he had bombs in the home and that he would detonate them if agents entered.
+"At one point Yang said he hoped the FBI brought 'body bags,'" according to the affidavit.
+Yang also claimed he had bombs and would detonate them if agents entered.

-Yang livestreamed himself twice throughout the standoff, in which a woman who appears to be Gurneau occasionally appears with him.
+Yang livestreamed himself twice during the standoff, in which a woman who appears to be Gurneau occasionally appears with him.
 Gurneau was being treated at North Memorial Health for an apparent fentanyl overdose, according to the affidavit.
-She was in stable condition, according to a hospital spokeswoman.
+She was reported in stable condition.

 At some point during the standoff, Yang posted to Facebook: "I love you guys.
 Please be good to one another."